LukeSmithxyz/mutt-wizard/README.md

 - `mw -a you@email.com` -- add a new email account
 - `mw -l` -- list existing accounts
-- `mw -y your@email.com` -- sync an email account
-- `mw -Y` -- sync all configured email accounts
 - `mw -d` -- choose an account to delete
 - `mw -D your@email.com` -- delete account settings without confirmation
 - `mw -t 30` -- toggle automatic mailsync to every 30 minutes
 - `mw -T` -- toggle mailsync without specifying minutes (default is 10)
 - `mw -r` -- reorder account shortcut numbers
 - `pass edit mw-your@email.com` -- revise an account's password
+- `mailsync` -- sync all configured email accounts.
+Also gives notifications of new mail and indexes new mail with notmuch silently.
+- `mailsync your@email.com` -- sync a particular (or several) email account(s).

 ### Options usable when adding an account